UK: Attacker used WhatsApp, firm must help police get access

 The FBI initially claimed it could obtain the data only with Apple’s help, but ultimately found another way to hack into the locked phone.

-Masood drove a rented SUV into pedestrians on Westminster Bridge before smashing it into Parliament’s gates and rushing onto the grounds, where he stabbed a policeman to death before he was shot dead.
+Masood drove a rented SUV into pedestrians on Westminster Bridge before smashing it into Parliament’s gates and rushing onto the grounds, where he fatally stabbed a policeman and was shot by other officers.
 A detailed police reconstruction has found the entire attack lasted 82 seconds.

 Police are trying to pinpoint his motive and identify any possible accomplices, making the WhatsApp message a potential clue to his state of mind and his social media contacts.